What Are DOT Cylinders?

 The Volumetric Expansion test is the most rigorous test a portable propane tank can go through.

 The test is done using a “water jacket” for “hydrostatic testing.”
-A hydrostatic test will test the strength of the propane tank as well as check for any leaks or weak points.
+A hydrostatic test will test the strength of the propane tank and check for any leaks or weak points.

-If a volumetric test is done when recertifiying a propane tank the certification will last for 10 years.
+If a volumetric test is done when recertifying a propane tank, the certification will last for 10 years.

 Proof-Pressure Method

-The proof-pressure test is similar to the volumetric expansion test but instead of water, air is being used to pressurize the tank to check for any weak points or leaks.
+The proof-pressure test is like the volumetric expansion test.
+Instead of water, air is being used to pressurize the tank to check for any weak points or leaks.

 External Visual Method